-These measures are prescribed by the Ministère de l'Agriculture, des Pêcheries et non-profit organization (NPO), etc.). de l'Alimentation (MAPAQ) in order to ensure the safety of food at every step in the If your objective is to sell prepared food, procurement chain.
+These measures are prescribed by the Ministère de l'Agriculture, des Pêcheries et de l'Alimentation (MAPAQ) in order to ensure the safety of food at every step in the procurement chain.
 For more information on the required measures, please see the Guide des bonnes pratiques d'hygiène et de salubrité alimentaires.

-If you are planning to offer cooking workshops to your students, check out the in charge of enforcing safety and hygiene MAPAQ's useful tips.
-You'll also find practical information on safety and hygiene rules for students in fact sheet #5 of the guide includes defining the role of each person Recette pour réussir des ateliers culinaires In order to hold cooking workshops, licences are not required.
+If you are planning to offer cooking workshops to your students, check out the MAPAQ's useful tips.
+You'll also find practical information on safety and hygiene rules for students in fact sheet #5 of the guide Recette pour réussir des ateliers culinaires In order to hold cooking workshops, licences are not required.